intrbiz/SNMP-IB/README.md

 ### What does it support
 SNMP-IB currently offers: Get, GetNext, GetBulk and Set requests for both V2c and V3.
 Only the user security model of V3 is supported.
-With V3, MD5 and SHA1 are support for authentication and AES is supported for privacy (DES will be added soon).
+With V3, MD5 and SHA1 are supported for authentication and DES (56bit) and AES (128bit) are supported for privacy.

 The code is currently experimental, it only implements the basics that I need at the moment.
 I'm planning to add more features going forward - trap handling